iotaledger/blueprints/p2p-energy/deployment-and-testing.md

-# Deploy and test the P2P energy grid demo
+# Deploy and Test the P2P Energy Grid Demo

 **To start using the P2P energy grid app, deploy your own application.**

 :::info
-Deployment instructions are not yet available for this blueprint.
+Deployment instructions are not available for this blueprint.
 :::

 <!--